Bologna Centrale: Location map

 Main platforms 1-11

-Platforms 1 to 11 are the original main through platforms at ground level.
-Platform 1 is next to the station building on the south (city centre) side of the station and platform 11 is on the north side of the station.
-These platforms are used by Intercity trains, many regional trains, ICN sleeper trains, the Nightjet sleeper train to/from Munich & Vienna, and one or two daily EuroCity trains to/from Innsbruck & Munich.
+Platform 1 is next to the station building on the south (city centre) side of the station and platform 11 is on the north (side of the station.
+These platforms are used by Intercity trains, ICN sleeper trains, the Nightjet sleeper train to Munich & Vienna, many regional trains and one or two daily railjet trains to Innsbruck & Munich.

 Bologna Centrale platforms 1-11